-The PhD program consists of research leading to a thesis, and a minimum of \star 9 graded course work.
-All students register in MICRB 514 in their first or second year and complete \star 6 graded course selected from the list in §201 and approved by the student's supervisor/supervisory committee.
-Students will register in MICRB 607 in the second year and will register and/or participate in MICRB 606 in all other years.
+The PhD program consists of research leading to a thesis, and a minimum of three graded courses, which include MICRB 514 in the first or second year, MICRB 607 in the second year, and a \star 3 graded course selected from the graduate course list (found in §211) and approved by the student's supervisor/ supervisory committee.
+Students will also register and/or participate in MICRB 606 in all but second year, up to a maximum of five years enrolment in MICRB 606 and 607.